 “Liberalization and the Changing Inter-industry Wage Structure of the Organized Manufacturing Sector in India, 1973/74–2003/04”,(with H Chowdhury) Review of Development Economics, 17(2), pp 365–378 (2013)

 “Flying High and Lying Low in the Public and Private sectors: A Comparison of Pay Differentials for Male Full Time Employess”, (with Karen Mumford), Australian Journal of Labour Economics, 15(3), pp 235-259 (2012)

 “The Public-Private Sector Gender Wage Differential in Britain: Evidence from Matched Employee-Workplace Data” (with Karen Mumford and Peter Oxford Economic Papers, vol. 54, pp669-687 (2011)

-Professor Monojit Chatterji's Teaching
+Professor Monojit Chatterji's Publications